Update cookies preferences

 Pm8.01.11: If the "Storage type" configurator in the PmaAlarmGroup object was set to "Remote connection via the Web" value, then:

-- the status viewer displayed the alarms in wrong colors shortly after opened.
+- the status viewer displayed the alarms in wrong colors shortly when opening.
 The patch has also been included into the version Pm8.2.5.

 - the history viewer sometimes caused the system crash.
 The patch has also been included into the version Pm8.2.5.